 I had to say no. Again.

-When MS gets in the way
+When MS gets in the way of thought processes

 Often, I wake up in the mornings and ask myself: “What’s the most important thing I have to do today?”

 “Will I be able to get to the grocery store to refill the fridge without any balance problems?”

 “Will I be able to do the laundry, or should I rather focus on cleaning the bathroom?”

 And then I have to choose my battles.
 MS requires this level of drawn-out decision-making most days.